rku-it-GmbH/cds2alv/docs/index.md

 **Version**

 The project is maintained on a system with Software Component SAP_ABA 750 SP26.
-It runs on newer releases with minor adjustments, we plan to offer a variant for S/4HANA 2023 in the near future.
+It runs on newer releases with minor adjustments, variants for S/4HANA 2023 are avalailable in separate repositories.

 **Resources**